C4Q/AC-iOS-Unit2Final/README.md

 ### Overview

-**TL;DR:** Your app will display a table full of crayon colors, and clicking on a color will show you a view that lets you mess around with that color's values.
+Your app will display a table full of crayon colors, and clicking on a color will show you a view that lets you mess around with that color's values.

+### The Requirements

-**The Specifics:** Your app is to have a ```TableViewController``` that segues to a Detail View once a row is tapped.
+Your app is to have a ```TableViewController``` that segues to a Detail View once a row is tapped.

 You will be provided with a ```Crayon``` model that has all these colors.